brotchie/altcoinstatic/README.md

-### Generate a static web page with coinyecoind account balances
+### Generate a static web page with dogecoind account balances

-Example of using coinyecoind to generate a static webpage of Kanye West's tracks ranked by the amount of COYE donated to each track's pubkey address.
+Example of using dogecoind to generate a static webpage of Kanye West's tracks ranked by the amount of DOGE donated to each track's pubkey address.

 Visible at http://coinyesbest.com/